I Want to Give My Unborn Child Up for Adoption

-It is never too early or too late to choose adoption for your unborn child.
+It is never too early or too late to choose adoption for your baby.

 Because adoption is not a choice you make overnight, help is available for you and your unborn child any time during your pregnancy, whether you make this decision in the first few months or at the last minute.